Adityav1296/Pwn.College-Aditya/Linux Luminarium/Chaining Commands/Reading_Shell_Scripts.md

 ```

 The script will wait for us to type in the value for the variable taking input from the stdin.

-### References
-1. Chatgpt to understand what the 'read' line was doing in the script and how it was affecting it.